Insights from Generative Modeling for Neural Video Compression: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{N}{eural} data compression has evolved to a promising new application and testing domain for generative modeling\footnote{Proceedings of the First ICLR Workshop on Neural Compression: From Information Theory to Applications, \url{neuralcompression.github.io}}.
-Generative models such as hierarchical variational autoencoders have already demonstrated empirical improvements in image compression, outperforming classical codecs \cite{minnen2018joint, yang2020improving}, such as BPG \cite{bellard2014}.
-For neural video compression, progress has proven harder due to complex temporal dependencies operating at multiple scales.
+\IEEEPARstart{N}{eural} data compression \cite{yang2022introduction} has evolved to become a promising new application and testing domain for generative modeling\footnote{Proceedings of the First ICLR Workshop on Neural Compression: From Information Theory to Applications, \url{neuralcompression.github.io}}.
+Generative models such as hierarchical variational autoencoders have already demonstrated empirical improvements in image compression, outperforming classical codecs \cite{minnen2018joint, yang2020improving} such as BPG \cite{bellard2014}.
+For neural video compression, progress has proved harder due to complex temporal dependencies operating at multiple scales.
 Nevertheless, recent neural video codecs have shown promising performance gains \cite{agustsson2020scale}, in some cases on par with current hand-designed, classical codecs, e.g., HEVC\cite{wiegand2003overview, sullivan2012overview}.
-Compared to hand-designed codecs, learnable codecs are not limited to specific data modality and offer a promising approach for streaming specialized content, such as sports or video conferencing.
+Compared to hand-designed codecs, learnable codecs are not limited to a specific data modality and offer a promising approach for streaming specialized content, such as sports or video conferencing.
 Therefore, improving neural video compression is vital for dealing with the ever-growing amount of video content being created.

-The common approach to source compression transforms the data into white a noise distribution that can be easily modeled and entropy-coded.
-This way, data compression fundamentally involves decorrelation, and improving a model's capability to decorrelate data automatically improves its compression performance.
-Likewise, we can improve the associated entropy model (i.e., the model's prior) to capture any remaining dependencies.
+The common approach to source compression transforms the data into a white noise distribution that can be more easily modeled and compressed with an entropy model.
+This way, data compression fundamentally involves decorrelation.
+Improving a model's capability to decorrelate data helps improves its compression performance.
+On the other hand, we can improve the entropy model (i.e., the model's prior) to capture any remaining dependencies.
 Just as compression techniques attempt to \textit{remove} structure, generative models attempt to \textit{generate} structure.
 For example, autoregressive flows map between less structured distributions, e.g., uncorrelated noise, and more structured distributions, e.g., images or video \cite{dinh2014nice,dinh2016density}.
-The inverse flow can remove dependencies in the data, making it more amenable for compression.
+The inverse flow can remove dependencies in the data, making it more amenable to compression.
 Thus, a natural question to ask is how autoregressive flows can best be utilized in compression and if mechanisms in existing compression schemes can be interpreted as normalizing flows.